-Accessible Parking Spaces (R309):
+Accessible Parking Spaces (R310):

 - Ramp to the parking space shall be inspected per guidelines on pages 15-37 depending on ramp type.
-Truncated domes are not necessary if the ramp leads into the access aisle. - Tick marks shall be placed at the start and end of the parking stall. - Access aisle shall be 2% max cross slope for the length of parking stall.
-It shall be free of obstructions and width should be a 5 foot minimum. - The sidewalk adjacent to the accessible aisle shall be free of obstructions and shall be 2% max cross slope
+Truncated domes are not required, nor desired if the ramp leads into the access aisle. - Tick marks shall be placed at the start and end of the parking stall. - Access aisle shall be free of obstructions and width should be a 5-foot minimum. - The sidewalk adjacent to the accessible aisle shall be free of obstructions and shall be 2.1% max cross slope. - Two accessible spaces are allowed to share a ramp if they are next to each other.

-- Two accessible spaces are allowed to share a ramp if they are next to each other. - An access aisle shall be provided if the width of the sidewalk or right of way is greater than 14 feet. - Markings shall be installed as per standard including a blue background and white border around the ISA (International Symbol of Accessibility) symbol. - Refer to Charlotte Land Development Standards Manual Std 50.09D for more information. - Accessible sign should not say van accessible.
+- An access aisle shall be provided if the width of the sidewalk or right of way is greater than 9 feet.
+(R310.2.1) - Markings shall be installed as per standard including a blue background and white border around the ISA (International Symbol of Accessibility) symbol. - Refer to Charlotte Land Development Standards Manual Std 50.09D for more information.

-Bus Stops (R213 and R308):
+Transit (Bus) Stops (R210 and R309):

-- Bus pad cross slope shall be 2.00% max. - Bus pad running slope shall match road grade. - Bus stops shall follow CATS standard plans.
+- Bus pad cross slope shall be 2.0% max, but not to exceed 2.1%, as identified by PROWAG. - Bus pad running slope shall match road grade. - Bus stops shall follow CATS standard plans.

-To Measure a bus waiting pad
+To Measure a Bus Waiting Pad